THE PARENTS PAGE

 WHAT TO EXPLAIN TO YOUR CHILD

-Your child was born on February 29, Leap Year Day.
-Or Leap Day as some call it.
+Your child was born on February 29, otherwise known as Leap Day or Leap Year Day.
 Either is fine.

 1. When do you celebrate?